vseryakov/backendjs/README.md

 - rc.backend run-shell - start REPL shell with the backend module loaded and available for use, all submodules are availablein the shell as well like core, db, api
 - rc.backend init-app - create the app skeleton
 - rc.backend run-app - run the local app in dev mode
+- rc.backend put-app path [-host host] - sync sources of the app with the remote site, uses BACKEND_MASTER env variable for host if not specified in the command line
+- rc.backend setup-server [-root path] - initialize Amazon instance for backend use, optional -root can be specified where the backend home will be instead of ~/.backend

 # Security
 All requests to the API server must be signed with account email/secret pair.